 Smart fireplaces are also trending, with heat-management technology allowing you to choose where to distribute the warmth, inside or outside the home, allowing you to have a fire going even if you don’t need the heat inside.
 New ignition technology monitors the performance of your gas ignition to maximize efficiency, and thermostat and remote-control options help further automate your fireplace.

 Antique French- and Spanish-style fireplaces are among the most beautiful to recreate in your home, from a French farmhouse stone look to the grand Spanish stucco design common in older California estates and homes across the American Southwest.
 These large structures with visible and almost triangular interior chimneys are statement pieces that command the room and anchor the space’s design.
 Such impressive fireplaces allow for simpler furniture and décor, with designers often keeping with a white or neutral palette and incorporating natural elements and colors as accents.
 Imagine a Montecito mansion and use as your inspiration!

 A more modern take on classic fireplaces is the trend of a large portrait fireplace, a traditional fireplace with an enlarged viewing window.
 Gas-burning and framed with your choice of material, this eye-catching style is a great way to keep your classic mantle that complements your more traditional style while taking advantage of modern gas-fireplace technology.
 These portrait fireplaces can be adapted to your room’s décor and serve as a central design element of the space.
-If youre in the market for contact Barry Cohen today.
-Find and more.
+If youre in the market for Toronto real estate contact Barry Cohen today.
+Find houses for sale in Toronto Canada and more.